survivejs/react-book/manuscript/07_from_notes_to_kanban.md

 Imagine the same in the context of React.
 We could model a small API for operations and a cursor per component.
 On the high level we would have the data we need without having to think about syncing.
 The data structure takes care of it for you.

 A baobab tree can keep track of it changes.
 In naive cases, such as ours, this can give us an undo system pretty much for free.
-We will just need to active the functionality and hook up the underlying API with our application.
+We will just need to activate the functionality and hook up the underlying API with our application.

 T> Note that we will need to operate through baobab's API.
 It will apply changes asynchronously by default.
 If you need something synchronous, you'll need to hit `tree.commit()` after an operation to force instant refresh.